Quicknotes | august 2017

 Shannon Martin, assistant professor of political studies, said the areas of focus are designed with the students’ futures in mind.
 After graduation, students will be equipped to work nationally and internationally or to further their education through graduate school.

-Golf Tournament Highlights Connections, Friendly Competition
+Golf Tournament Highlights Connections

 In past years, the tournament has seen solid participation, with 80-100 local and non-local Southern alumni playing.
 It serves as a chance for alumni to spend time together both in friendship and competition while still celebrating their alma mater, a combination that may be hard to find elsewhere.